ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 4. **Embedding Generation**: Text chunks are converted into high-dimensional vector representations using Azure OpenAI's embedding models

 #### **Document Processing Pipeline - Supplementary Content Integration**

+The document processing capability extends the system's reach beyond publicly available web content, enabling users to create comprehensive knowledge bases that combine external information with proprietary or specialized documents.
+This integration capability transforms the system from a web research tool into a complete knowledge management platform.

+Document processing presents unique challenges compared to web scraping.
+While web content follows relatively predictable HTML structures, documents can contain complex layouts, embedded objects, specialized formatting, and proprietary structures that require sophisticated extraction techniques.
+The system handles these challenges while maintaining the same quality standards applied to web content.

 To enhance the vector databases with additional context beyond web scraping, the system supports uploading and processing supplementary documents:

 1. **Document Upload and Storage**: